holgerl/hilvl/README.md

 # The hilvl programming language

 Hilvl is a programming language that is versatile but with a very small syntax.

-There are only six reserved symbols.
-The rest is system or user defined services and actions.

-`#` `"` `whitespace` `(` `)` `//`
+All code in hilvl are single-argument invocations of actions that belong to services.

-The actions of a service can be directly exposed as a webservice.
-This means that (virtual and real) web servers are the fundamental building blocks of a hilvl program.
+Services can be directly exposed as webservices.
+This means that (virtual and real) web services are the fundamental building blocks of a hilvl program.

 The name hilvl reflects how this is a higher level of abstraction than objects and functions.

 ## Example of hilvl

+*(If you don't get this, skip to the chapters below.)*

 ```javascript
 # new foo = 42